-With the auxiliary application System Search (see page 168) the communication server (and other MiVoice Office 400 series communication servers on the same subnet) is searched and displayed.
+With the auxiliary application System Search (see page 162) the communication server (and other MiVoice Office 400 series communication servers on the same subnet) is searched and displayed.
 It is advisable to directly deactivate the normally activated communication server DHCP via System Search and to manually enter a static IP address, the subnet mask and IP gateway.
-After login via the standard access (see "Default user account for initial access", page 171), the data is stored in the communication server.
+After login via the standard access (see "Default user account for initial access", page 165), the data is stored in the communication server.

-If you are setting up an MiVoice Office 400 communication system for the first time, we recommend to you the Getting-started package (see "First steps...", page 44).
+If you are setting up an MiVoice Office 400 communication system for the first time, read the chapter $\underline{\text{"Getting started"}}$, page 36).